kolohelios/py-ferry/README.md

 ### /api - base URI
 no endpoints

-### /api/destinations
+### /api/terminals
-GET - returns all of the destinations available
+GET - returns all of the terminals available

 ### /api/ferry_classes
 GET - returns all of the ferry classes available

 ### /api/games
 GET - returns all games for a user
+POST - create a game for user

 ### /api/games/{game ID}
 GET - returns a player's game
+DELETE - destroy a game for user

+### /api/games/{game ID}/endturn
+GET ends the current week's turn

 ### /api/games/{game ID}/ferries
 GET - returns all of a player's ferries